ARCTraining/hpc2-software/README.md

 The home for all course notes for HPC2: Installing and managing application on the HPC Research Computing course.

+## Lesson Format

+We are currently basing our lessons on the Software Carpentry format (e.g. https://swcarpentry.github.io/shell-novice/) which sets a good example of language and structure to follow.
+Currently these lessons are 25 minutes long (to facilitate a 10 minute break each hour).
+The current lesson format to follow as a guide:

+* Overview (questions/objectives)
+* Intro paragraph
+* Worked Examples
+* Exercises
+* Key points

 ## Contributing to this project

 ### Working with this project locally